vapor/docs/2.0/docs/general/views.md

----
-currentMenu: guide-views
----

 # Views

 Views return HTML data from your application.
-They can be created from pure HTML documents or passed through renderers such as Mustache or Stencil.
+They can be created from pure HTML documents or passed through renderers such as [Leaf](../leaf/leaf.md).

 ## Views Directory